How to...

 Login Screen

-Glue42 Enterprise allows showing a login screen before the first application is loaded.
+Glue42 Enterprise allows showing a login screen before the first app is loaded.
 This is useful if you have shared authentication between your apps (SSO) and you want the user to log in just once.

 Configuration